Luis Fonsi, Daddy Yankee, Justin Bieber Set To Tie Mariah Carey, Boyz II Men’s ‘One Sweet Day’ Chart Record

 That doesn’t diminish the reality that main plaudits for the “Despacito” phenomenon go to Fonsi, co-writer Erika Ender, and Yankee.

-But it also cannot (and should not) be forgotten Bieber is part of many of the record-breaking successes of the song — except for the official music video and original version of “Despacito,” which do not feature the Canadian superstar.
+But it also cannot (and should not) be forgotten Bieber is part of many of the record-breaking successes of the song — except for the official music video and original song version of “Despacito,” which do not feature the Canadian superstar.

 Justin Bieber’s remix of Despacito has passed the streams from the original version on Spotify. pic.twitter.com/QQ5lTEH8z6